codi-hacks/weather-station/README.md

 ## Overview

-The weather stations send measurements to the API server to collect, which in turn serves this data to the web app that users load on their computer or mobile device.
+The weather stations send measurements to the API server to collect, which in turn serves this data to the web app (PWA) that users load on their computer or mobile device.

 ![diagram overviewing the software architecture](./diagram.svg)